Sywell Aerodrome: Sywell Aviation Museum

 In 2000, construction began on the Sywell Aviation Museum.
-It was competed in 2001 and opened by Alex Henshaw who had test-flown Vickers Wellingtons on the site during the Second World War.
+It was completed in 2001 and opened by Alex Henshaw who had test-flown Vickers Wellingtons on the site during the Second World War.
 The Museum contains many artefacts and models telling the story of the site and the airmen who served there.
 Originally it comprised three Nissen huts, it was expanded from 2010 to 2012. with the addition of two more Nissen huts, and, in the summer of 2012, the museum acquired a Hawker Hunter airframe.